Get a free, no obligation personal loan quote with rates as low as 9.99%

 Know Your Budget

 Auctions are designed to play off of the natural fear of missing out.
 Things move quickly, and it’s easy to get caught up in the high-energy current of your surroundings.
 However, if you get swept away, you could find yourself in a bidding war for something that’s not worth the extra cash.
-The key is to set a firm bottom line and do not waver.
-Even if things don’t go your way, there’s always another opportunity (as long as you don’t blow the whole budget on an impulse buy).

 If you have the opportunity to look into the cars up for auction, do so.
 Most will specify certain specs on the vehicle, especially if the auction is online.
 Take it a step further and research the make and model.
 Determine the wear it is likely to have incurred based on the mileage on the odometer.
-Also, check the value.
-It might seem like an auction will guarantee you a good deal, but that’s not necessarily true.
-Be sure you are making a worthwhile investment.

-Check The Car’s Certifications Before Buying
+Check The Car’s Certifications

 Bring Help

-Research is about more than researching the items up for auction, it’s about investigating the sellers.
-Used dealerships may be trying to offload subpar vehicles under the illusion of a good price.
-Trade-ins that aren’t eligible for standard sale often pop up on auction.
-Used dealerships can also be marking them at a higher starting bid than is warranted as a way to recuperate their investment in the car.
+Trade-ins that aren’t eligible for standard sale often pop up at auctions.
+Used dealerships can also mark them at a higher starting bid than is warranted as a way to recuperate their investment in the car.

-Buyer’s Fee
+Buyer’s Fees

 Car Auction FAQs